Infant, primary and junior admissions criteria

 Looked-after children (in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions) at the time of making an application to a school and all previously looked-after children who were looked after, but ceased to be so because they were immediately adopted (or became subject to a child arrangements order or special guardianship order).

 Children living within the catchment area.
 Firstly to children who will have an older sibling at the school on the day they're due to start there and then to other children who live in the catchment area.
 You can find out which catchment area you live in by searching for your postcode on our mapping system and selecting 'Primary catchment areas' from the 'map layers' menu on the left hand side.

 Children living outside the catchment area.
 Any places left will be offered firstly to children who will have an older sibling at the school on the day they're due to start there.
 Secondly, to other children who live outside the catchment area.

 If in any of the above groups there are more applications than places available, priority will be based on distance.
 This will be measured as a straight line, from home to school on a computerised mapping system.
 The shortest distance being given priority.

 A detailed explanation of this is in the primary school section of the Parents' Guide to Education in Shropshire.

 Priority due to exceptional circumstances

-Very exceptionally where a child has a particular health reason requiring them to attend a specific school, that child may be given a place before any of the children who qualify under Priority 2 and 3.
-This will only be allowed if parents/carers can provide medical evidence that attending that particular school is essential to the medical well-being of their child.
-The council reserves the right to check the relevance of the medical condition.
+Very exceptionally where a child has a particular health reason requiring them to attend a specific school, that child may be given a place before any of the children who qualify under priority 2 and 3.
+This will only be allowed if parents/carers can provide medical evidence that attending that particular school is essential to the medical wellbeing of their child.
+We reserve the right to check the relevance of the medical condition.